castironbeard/Wednesday-game/docs/Session Notes/Session Notes - 05.md

 Hex to the N of that - Waterfall coming from the mountains, into Loch Rannock - Very Bob Ross
 	Potential campsite in the center of the lake, maybe 50-60' out Standing stone on an island in the middle with a Dwarven symbol on it - shield with a warhammer over a chevron, the symbol of house Broadshield (not one of the noble seven).
-Gundenthol - guards and mercenaries
+Gundgathol - guards and mercenaries
 	Large animal (deer, bear) tracks and evidence, fish in lake Forest to the north seems to have a keeper/druid